truck

 When a request to change the direction of machine travel is received from the Drivetrain ECM, each motor control ECM will electronically switch the two of the three phases for each traction motor.
 Switching the two phases will result in the motors reversing direction of rotation.

-Note: The truck can be operated without a functioning Steer Cylinder Position Sensor.
+The truck can be operated without a functioning Steer Cylinder Position Sensor.
 If the truck is operated in this way, the Drivetrain ECM will not adjust the speed of the rear tires during a turn.
 The result will be an increase in the turning radius and greater wear of the rear tires.

 The high degree of variable control ensures that the requested motor speeds and torque requirements can meet the travel requirements of the truck.